Can You Decipher It? French Village Offers $2,200 To Anyone Who Can Solve Inscription On Mysterious Rock

 Officials in a French village are offering a €2,000 ($2,200) reward for anyone who can decipher a series of letters on a centuries-old rock, CNN reports.

 Authorities in Plougastel-Daoulas, a village in Brittany, northwest France, have known about the rock for a few years.
-Tucked away in a seaside cave that is only accessible at low tide, the rock is about three feet tall, and bears about 20 lines of text and pictograms, according to BBC News.
+Tucked away in a seaside cave that is only accessible at low tide, the rock is about three feet tall and bears about 20 lines of text and pictograms, according to BBC News.

 But academics who have looked at the rock have been unable to make heads or tails of it.
 It’s thought to be not more than a couple hundred years old, based on the dates 1786 and 1787 carved into it.
 Those dates roughly correspond to the time period when forts and artillery batteries were built in a nearby port city.
 It also uses the Roman alphabet, ruling out the possibility that it dates to before the time the Romans conquered the region.

 A couple of Scandinavian letters, such as Ø, also appear in the lines of text.
-Pictograms depict a sailboat (giving credence to the suggestion that it has something to do with the construction at the nearby sea port) and a Sacred Heart, suggesting that its carver was a Christian.
+Pictograms depict a sailboat (giving credence to the suggestion that it has something to do with the construction at the nearby seaport) and a Sacred Heart, suggesting that its carver was a Christian.

 Other than that, officials have nothing.